Food Safety Incidents

 Food Safety Alert: Aflatoxin B1 Detected in Groundnut Kernels

-On November 3, 2025, a significant food safety incident was reported involving the detection of Aflatoxin B1 in groundnut kernels originating from the United States of America.
-Aflatoxin B1 is a potent bio-contaminant that poses serious health risks to consumers, particularly affecting the liver and potentially leading to severe health complications.
+On February 2, 2026, a significant food safety incident was reported involving the detection of Aflatoxin B1 in groundnut kernels originating from Brazil.
+Aflatoxin B1 is a potent bio-contaminant that poses serious health risks when consumed, including potential liver damage and increased cancer risk.

 • Incident: Aflatoxin B1 has been detected in Groundnut Kernels.